hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/026_concentration_its_practice.md

 life.
 These impressions exist in different states.
 They are sometimes dormant.
 You often hear the expression "innocent as a baby," yet in the baby may be the state of a demon or of a god, which will come out by degrees.
-In the Yogi, these impressions, the Samskâras left by past actions, are attenuated, that is, exist in a very fine state, and he can control them, and not allow them to become manifest.
+In the Yogi, these impressions, the Samskāras left by past actions, are attenuated, that is, exist in a very fine state, and he can control them, and not allow them to become manifest.
 "Overpowered" means that sometimes one set of impressions is held down for a while by those